 - What kinds of problems am I interested in resolving?

-- What type of agency or organization do I want to work for during my internship?
+- What type of agency, organization, or setting do I want to be in during my internship?

-- What kind of professional experience do I want?
+- What kind of professional experience do I want to gain?

 - How will this internship experience fit into my short-term plans after I earn my degree?

 - Do I want to do my internship in a particular geographical area?

 Ultimately, although our program has professional connections and a variety of available opportunities, it is your responsibility to identify an internship site.
 It is possible to choose internship agencies or organizations from among those previously used by the department or new sites may be identified.
 Although most students will complete their internships in agencies within Pennsylvania and surrounding states, requests for completing an internship anywhere within the United States may be approved.
 Under special circumstances, the department may also approve internship sites abroad.

 All internship sites must be approved by the Internship Coordinator.
 Of primary concern in granting approval will be the appropriateness and suitability of the internship site and the ability of the host organization to provide the desired experiences and supervision of the student.
 It is recommended that students purchase professional liability insurance for their internships.